Natural Solutions to Stormwater Pollution

 During even moderate rain events, aging sewer systems are overwhelmed by the rapid influx of stormwater.
 As a result, millions of gallons of highly polluted water flow into creeks and rivers, and even onto low-lying, densely developed areas.

-City agencies are not alone in addressing this challenge.
-Stormwater runoff is one of the nation’s leading causes of water pollution.
-“Many of our aging cities face water infrastructure challenges,” says Julie Ulrich, director of The Nature Conservancy’s urban conservation program in Philadelphia.
+“Cities with aging infrastructure face water pollution challenges due to combined sewer overflows,” says Julie Ulrich, director of The Nature Conservancy’s urban conservation program in Philadelphia.
 “Heavy rains flow rapidly off hard surfaces to overwhelm systems before flooding and polluting streets, homes, businesses and local waters.”

-“Adding more nature to the built environment delivers benefits that reach beyond pollution control,” says Julie Ulrich, director of TNC’s urban conservation program in Philadelphia.
+“Adding more nature to the built environment delivers benefits that reach beyond pollution control,” adds Ulrich.
 “It also beautifies neighborhoods, enhances public and recreational spaces and even spurs job creation—all at a lower cost than traditional engineered solutions.”